sairam150496/message-reader/README.md

 ```
 npm install
 npm start
-npm test (To execute test scripts, not written in the interest of time will update and strike of the comment once I update em.)
+npm test (To execute test scripts, not written in the interest of time will update and strike the comment once I update em.)
 ```